Charity Fraud

 FAQs

 • Charity fraud refers to scams where thieves pose as charitable organizations to capitalize on donors' goodwill.
-This “faux fundraising” is especially active around the holidays and following devastating events that garner national attention, like the COVID-19 pandemic or the war in Ukraine.
-Many scams include organizations that claim to benefit veterans or disaster relief efforts, playing to the emotional appeal to support these causes.
+This "faux fundraising" is especially active around the holidays and following devastating events that garner national attention.

 • Charity scams can be hard to spot, as they often have professional websites and direct mail, or even use door-to-door solicitations.
 While some faux charities operate outside of the law, others are technically legitimate charities that commit fraud by keeping most donated funds.